 Another way to evaluate pesticide usage is through counting the number of sprays applied.
-As active ingredients and formulations of pesticides have changed, more sprays are needed to attain the level of control of the older, more toxic products.
+As active ingredients and formulations of pesticides have changed, more sprays are needed to attain the level of control of the older, more toxic pesticide products.
 Prior to the outset of the program, experts estimated the average grower applied 2-3 applications of broad-spectrum insecticides per season to control codling moth.
 Broad spectrum residues would last 3-4 weeks and kill any insects that contacted them, including beneficial ones.
 Today, 3-8 applications of "reduced risk" insecticides are needed to achieve the same level of control as with 2-3 of the older products.
 Reduced risk insecticide residues last for 10-14 days and need to be either ingested by the pest or applied directly to the eggs.
 This means that the days of controlling multiple orchard pests with a single spray are largely behind us.
 The Program's Professional Agrologist makes recommendations to growers based on the amount of infested fruit and/or the number of wild moths captured.
-The program estimates that approximately 16% of growers were spraying for codling moth in 2022, based on its recommendations.
-Some of these growers are spraying once or twice while others need to spray more (see the table below).
-Comparing this number of sprays to pre-program levels, where all growers sprayed 2-3 times per season, we can infer a 58-85% reduction in the number of sprays applied against the codling moth (this does not consider that more applications of newer products are needed to achieve the same level of control as older products).
+The program estimates that approximately 18% of growers were spraying for codling moth in 2023, based on its recommendations.
+Some of these growers are spraying once or twice while others need to spray more.